aesparon/YOLO-Multispec/README.md

 ## 🔍 Overview

 **YOLO-MultiSpectral** is a deep learning framework based on YOLO that supports multispectral imagery with 4 or more bands (e.g., RGB + NIR + RedEdge) for object detection and instance segmentation.
-Designed for UAV imagery, precision agriculture, and environmental monitoring, it integrates spatial-spectral attention mechanisms like **CBAM** and **ECA** to enhance accuracy and generalization.
+Designed for UAV imagery, precision agriculture, and environmental monitoring, it integrates attention modules for spectral feature enhancement.

 ---